You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 - A dull razor.

-- And long pubic hair.
+- And long hair down there.

 If you want your balls to die an excruciating death by a thousand cuts, then use this method.